 - 5.1.
 Qube is committed to providing timely, open and accurate information to all of its stakeholders including shareholders, employees, regulators and the investment community. - 5.2.
 The Board has adopted a disclosure policy that sets out Qube's approach to continuous disclosure and to external announcements generally.
 The policy provides an outline of Qube's continuous disclosure obligations and sets out the measures it has implemented to ensure compliance with these obligations, including listing the kind of matters that would generally require disclosure. - 5.3.
 The policy also provides guidelines for the management of external announcements and specifies Qube's authorised spokespeople. - 5.4.
-A copy of the Continuous Disclosure Policy is publicly available on Qube's website at www.qube.com.au/about/corporate-governance. - 5.5.
+A copy of the Continuous Disclosure Policy is publicly available on Qube's website at www.qube.com.au/about/corporate-governance.
+Qube provides regular compliance training to senior executives as part of its continuing employee education initiatives. - 5.5.
 In accordance with the policy, senior executives that become aware of potentially pricesensitive information must immediately report this to Qube's disclosure officers, being either the Managing Director or Company Secretaries. - 5.6.
 Although the Board has ultimate responsibility for ensuring that Qube complies with its continuous disclosure obligations, the Board has delegated to Qube's disclosure officers responsibility for overseeing compliance with Qube's continuous disclosure policy. - 5.7.
-The Board reviews the continuous disclosure policy at appropriate times to ensure it is effective and remains consistent with relevant laws and ASX requirements.
+The Company Secretaries must report to the Board on Qube's compliance with the policy and the Board reviews the policy at appropriate times to ensure it is effective and remains consistent with relevant laws and ASX requirements.